Disputed BuzzFeed story on Trump and Cohen back in limelight after Mueller report contradicts

 In his written answers to Mueller, Trump wrote he had "few conversations" with Cohen about Trump Tower Moscow — a project that did not ultimately come to fruition.

-Late last year, Cohen pleaded guilty to making false statements to Congress about the project, which he testified had ended in January of 2016, before the first primary votes were cast.
-Cohen admitted in his guilty plea that, in reality, those discussions continued into that summer and added that he was not truthful with congressional investigators because he wanted to be consistent with Trump's public pronouncements.
+Last year, Cohen pleaded guilty to making false statements to Congress about the project, which he testified had ended in January 2016, before the first primary votes were cast.
+Cohen admitted in his guilty plea that, in reality, those discussions continued into the summer of 2016 and added that he was not truthful with congressional investigators because he wanted to be consistent with Trump's public pronouncements.